Niteshjha1990/PFCdesign/README.md

 # PFCdesign
-Designing PFC using CrCM Controller NCP1631
+Designing PFC using CrCM Controller NCP1631 -> Work in progress